 Scalloped Potatoes Vs Potatoes Au Gratin

 There’s always been some debate between what defines Scalloped Potatoes and Potatoes Au Gratin.
 Often the terms are used interchangeably but there is a difference between the two dishes.
 Scalloped potatoes are a cream sauce based dish.
 The potatoes are usually sliced thinly like a gratin however what technically makes a dish ‘scalloped’ is the cream based sauce.
 A gratin, however, is any vegetable dish that is topped with cheese and bread crumbs and layered with butter and then baked until brown and crispy.
-Gratins are made with a variety of vegetables but most often cauliflower or potatoes.
+A gratin is made with a variety of vegetables but most often cauliflower or potatoes.

 Oven Vs. Stove Top Scalloped Potatoes